 Your book about Jimi Hendrix captures the essence of this exceptional artist.
 Jimi Hendrix was the most creative musician I've ever seen, using every bit of his equipment in a most unique manner.
 No one has created the same excitement in me since I saw Hendrix at the original Electric Factory in Philadelphia in 1968.
 This book is great - I'm fully enjoying it.

-Jordan Roberts, United States
+Jordan Roberts, Canada